fedepaol/hugoblog/content/posts/evpn-l2-arp-suppression.md

 ---
-draft: true
 title: "Some notes about ARP suppression in L2EVPN using FRR and Linux VXLans"
-date: 2024-05-17T12:14:10+02:00
+date: 2024-05-21T12:14:10+02:00
 categories: ["networking", "frr"]
 description: Details on ARP suppression in Linux with FRR and L2EVPN VXLans
 ---

-# EVPN - ARP suppression
+# EVPN - ARP suppression and Type 2 networks with IP

-This post was meant to be a section of my previous [post about L2 tunnels with EVPN and VXLans]({{< relref "./evpn-l2.md" >}}), but this particular topic kept me so busy that is probably worth a section of its own.
-Because of this, the topology this post is referring to is still the same:
+This post started as a section of my previous [post about L2 tunnels with EVPN and VXLans]({{< relref "./evpn-l2.md" >}}), but this particular topic kept me so busy that is probably worth a section of its own.

+The topology this post is referring to is still the same:

 ```bash